Sebastian-Fitzner/postcss-separator/README.md

 }
 ```

-You will get the following output:
+You will get the following output in `data.css`:

 ```css
 a.top:hover, a.top:focus {